shingetsu-gou/shingetsu-gou/README.md

 (but not overwrite).
 Other files are not expanded.
 But you can add files to www/ or  template/ if you wish.
 These files will override embded ones.

-This is for easy to use Gou; just get a binary, and run it!
+This is for easy to use Gou; just get a binary, and run it.

 ## License